oracle-livelabs/goldengate/oci-ggs/extract/extract.md

 * Add and run an Extract
 * Export data from the source database using Oracle Data Pump

+### Prerequisites

+* This lab assumes that you completed all preceding labs
+* Your deployment is in the Active state.

 ## Task 1: Launch the GoldenGate Deployment Console

 1. When the deployment is active, click **Launch Console**.